Feature: Simon Shaw’s quest to become a Test Lion

-Come 2009, Warren Gatland was named as Lions coach and in his announcement for the playing squad was none other than 35-year-old, Simon Shaw.
+Come 2009, McGeechan was again the head coach and in the announcement for the playing squad was none other than 35-year-old, Simon Shaw.

 He had earned selection for a third Lions Tour, a noteworthy accomplishment in itself, with O’Connell (the Tour captain), O’Callaghan, Scotsman Nathan Hines and talented Welshman Alun Wyn Jones the other out-and-out locks.

 Once again, the odds seemed stacked against Shaw to get into the Test shakeup.
 However, with form, results and injuries all in the mix it was certainly conceivable.